edward-murrell/ble2mqtt/README.md

 `cp ble2mqtt.conf.example ble2mqtt.conf`

-A minimal configuration requires a single sensor input, and will connect to the MQTT server on localhost, port 1833 if no other configuration is specified.
+A minimal configuration requires a single sensor input, and will connect to the MQTT server on localhost, port 1883 if no other configuration is specified.
+This default configuration will log error messages only to stderr.

 ```yaml
 sensors: